North Eastern Electric Supply Company: History

 NESCo opened Carville Power Station in 1903 to supply power for the Tyneside Electrics.
 In 1905 NESCo expanded its territory by taking over the Walker and Wallsend Union Gas Company.
 After a series of parliamentary battles with DisCo, NESCo extended its supply and distribution area south of the River Tyne, and it opened Dunston Power Station in this new territory in 1910.
 By 1914 NESCo had expanded this area further by absorbing the County of Durham Electrical Power Distribution Company, the County of Durham Power Supply Company and the Houghton-le-Spring and District Electric Lighting Company.
 Carville B Power Station opened in 1916, the most economical power station in the World at the time.
-After the First World War it took over the Cleveland and Durham Electric Power Company, the Northern Counties Electricity Supply Company, Durham County Electric Power Company, and Tees Power Station Company.
+After the First World War it took over the Cleveland and Durham County Electric Power Company, the Northern Counties Electricity Supply Company, Durham County Electric Power Company, and Tees Power Station Company.
 It also took over the assets of the Durham Collieries Electric Power Company and the Hexham & District Supply Company following their liquidations.
 NESCo opened North Tees Power Station in 1921 and Dunston B Power Station in 1933.

 In 1927, the company moved into their new headquarters at Carliol House in Newcastle's city centre.
 The building was designed by Robert Burns Dick.
 Carliol House Ltd. had been founded in 1924 to build and administer the building itself.
 It remained a separate company until 1974, after the nationalisation of the company.

-The North Eastern Electric Supply Company was formed under the North Eastern Electric Supply Act 1932, which brought the Newcastle upon Tyne Electric Supply Company and all its subsidiaries under one company.
+The North Eastern Electric Supply Company was formed under the North-Eastern Electric Supply Act 1932 (22 & 23 Geo.
+5. c. xxxii), which brought the Newcastle upon Tyne Electric Supply Company and all its subsidiaries under one company.
 In June 1932 it bought the Durham Electrical Power Distribution Company.